gaprop/chess/README.md

 Pawns can move as if they where in their initial position.
 This is intentional, cause I don't feel like fixing it.

+# Install
+Run
+      $ ghc -dynamic Main.hs Chess.hs Control.hs

+You'll need the System.Console.ANSI package however, which I is why I should propably have made this with cabal.